Sourdough Flour Tortillas (made with discard or not)

 This post may contain affiliate links.
 Please read my disclosure policy.

-This sourdough flour tortilla dough couldn’t be simpler to mix up — truly it takes 5 minutes to stir together — and after a brief rest, it’s ready to be rolled and cooked.
+This sourdough flour tortilla dough takes 5 minutes to stir together, and after a brief rest, it’s ready to be rolled and cooked.
 Homemade tortillas are so, so delicious, and so nice to have on hand for enchiladas and tacos of all kinds 🌮🌮🌮🌮

-So if it’s not baking powder or some other leavening agent — a sourdough starter, yeast — then what makes a tortilla balloon so dramatically in a skillet?
+And guess what?
+The tortillas cooked up just as beautifully as ever.
+This made me wonder: if it’s not baking powder or another leavening agent, what makes a tortilla balloon so dramatically in a skillet?

-The more I make tortillas, the more I realize it’s simply a matter of two things:
+I’ve discovered it’s a matter of two things:

 That’s it!
 There’s no fancy mixing or rolling technique, no leavening agent required.
 Which might have you wondering: